Wiz-IO/platform-azure/README.md

 PASTE: https://github.com/Wiz-IO/platform-azure

-PlatformIO - New Project
+PlatformIO - **New Project**

-Name - search 'azure' - select Linux
+enter Project Name - search 'azure' - select Linux - Create

-Build, after this you will have template Project
+**Build** after this you will have basic template project

 OPEN: 'platformio.ini' and edit your settings

 OPEN: 'src/app_manifest.json' and enter your 'Capabilities'

-Build, Upload ... if uploader work - nice ...
+Build, Upload ... if uploader work - nice ... enjoy